MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

     Xrm.Page.getAttribute('msdyn_placeholders').setValue(placeholdersStr)
     ```

-1. Once you run the command, your new custom template will be similar to the out-of-the-box version and you will be able to edit it.
+1. Once you run the command, your new custom template will be similar to the out-of-the-box version and you'll be able to edit it.

 The Intelligent Order Management team is working towards an easier solution to copy and create a template in upcoming releases.